meganhepner/survey/README.md

 #### By _**Megan Hepner**_

 ## Description
-  This is a short survey which uses Select Boxes, Radio Buttons, and the Date Input type and returns answers to the user.
+  This is a short survey which uses various form input types and returns entries to the user.

 ## Setup/Installation Requirements

-* use the terminal to clone this repository
 * to clone this content, copy the url provided by the 'clone or download' button in GitHub
 * in terminal use the command 'git clone (GitHub url)'
 * open the content in a web browser